What are Experts on Camera?

 Many states are implementing new restrictions on abortion, and the U.S. Supreme Court may soon overturn the landmark 1973 Roe v.
 Wade decision that ensures the right to an abortion before fetal viability.

 On Thursday, June 9, SciLine interviewed: Dr. Ushma Upadhyay, an associate professor of obstetrics, gynecology, and reproductive science at the University of California, San Francisco, and public health social scientist.
-She discussed topics including: research on the safety and efficacy of medication abortion; trends in out-of-pocket costs for patients seeking abortion; the landscape of abortion-providing facilities in the United States; and research on the effects of state-level restrictions on abortion.
+See the footage and transcript from the interview below, or select ‘Contents’ on the left to skip to specific questions.

 USHMA UPADHYAY: My name is Dr. Ushma Upadhyay.
 I’m an associate professor and a public health social scientist at the Advancing New Standards in Reproductive Health Program at University of California, San Francisco.
 I primarily study the safety of abortion as well as access to abortion care in the United States.
 I’m currently leading research on telehealth for medication abortion.

 What does the research say about the safety and effectiveness of medication abortion?

 USHMA UPADHYAY: First, let me explain what a medication abortion is since many people don’t even know that one can have an abortion with pills.
 A medication abortion is the use of mifepristone, which blocks the hormone that allows a pregnancy to grow, and misoprostol, which cause the cervix to dilate and the uterus to contract and empty.
 Medication abortion is currently approved by the FDA up to ten weeks.
 But now, based on evidence, many providers are offering it to patients up to 11 or 12 weeks of pregnancy.